hoprnet/hoprnet/docs/hopr-documentation/docs/developers/subgraph-documentation/channels.md

 You can build your own queries using a [GraphQL Explorer](https://graphiql-online.com/graphiql) and enter your endpoint to limit the data to exactly what you need.

-Each entity has a plural version and singular version.
-When querying for a single record response (eg account) you will need to supply the id for the entity.
-When querying for list of responses (eg accounts) you may add filters using the 'where' clause.
+Each entity has a plural version and a singular version.
+When querying for a single record response (e.g. account), you will need to supply the id for the entity.
+When querying for a list of responses (e.g. accounts), you may add filters using the 'where' clause.

 ### Channels